collamaf/SimDaVinci/README_CMOS.md

 - AllCosX[2]: X directive cosine of produced electron;
 - AllCosY[2]: Y directive cosine of produced electron;
 - AllCosZ[2]: Z directive cosine of produced electron;
-- AllEne[2]: kinetic energy of produced electron;
+- AllEne[2]: kinetic energy of produced electron [keV];
 - AllIsotope[2]: isotope of primary particle (0=Sr, 1=Y);
 - ExitX: X coordinate of primary particle exiting the source volume [mm];
 - ExitY: Y coordinate of primary particle exiting the source volume [mm];
 - ExitZ: Z coordinate of primary particle exiting the source volume [mm];
-- ExitCosX[2]: X directive cosine of primary particle exiting the source volume;
+- ExitCosX[2+]: X directive cosine of primary particle exiting the source volume;
-- ExitCosY[2]: Y directive cosine of primary particle exiting the source volume;
+- ExitCosY[2+]: Y directive cosine of primary particle exiting the source volume;
-- ExitCosZ[2]: Z directive cosine of primary particle exiting the source volume;
+- ExitCosZ[2+]: Z directive cosine of primary particle exiting the source volume;
-- ExitEne[2]: kinetic energy of primary particle exiting the source volume;
+- ExitEne[2+]: kinetic energy of primary particle exiting the source volume [keV];
-- ExitPart[2]: kind of primary particle (11=e-, -11=e+, 22=gamma, 13=mu-...) exiting the source volume;
+- ExitPart[2+]: kind of primary particle (11=e-, -11=e+, 22=gamma, 13=mu-...) exiting the source volume;
-- ExitParentID[2]: partent-id of particle exiting the source
+- ExitParentID[2+]: partent-id of particle exiting the source
-- ExitProcess[2]: process that created the particles that exits the source (see table above)
+- ExitProcess[2+]: process that created the particles that exits the source (see table above)
 - ExitTrackN: number of different tracks exiting the source per event

 ### B1 vector (one entry per primary particle that gives a >0 energy deposition):
 - Eabs: energy absorbed in CMOS [keV];
 - EAbsComp[2]: vector containing energy absorbed in CMOS [keV] due to Sr (comp 1) and to Y (comp 2)
-- PreCmosTrackN: number of tracks entering Cmos per primary (from front shield if present otherwise from world) (it's the length of the following vector);
+- PreCmosTrackN: number of tracks entering Cmos per primary (from front resin) (it's the length of the following vector);
-- PreCmosPart[PreCmosTrackN]: kind of particle of each track entering Cmos (from front shield if present otherwise from world);
+- PreCmosPart[PreCmosTrackN]: kind of particle of each track entering Cmos(from front resin);
-- PreCmosEn[PreCmosTrackN]: kinetic energy of particle of each tracks entering Cmos (from front shield if present otherwise from world) [keV];
+- PreCmosEn[PreCmosTrackN]: kinetic energy of particle of each tracks entering Cmos (from front resin) [keV];
 - InCmosTrackN: number of hits inside Cmos (it's the length of the following vector);
 - InCmosPart[InCmosTrackN]: kind of particle of hit inside Cmos;
-- InCmosEn[InCmosTrackN]: energy deposit of single hit of particle of hit inside Cmos;
+- InCmosEn[InCmosTrackN]: energy deposit of single hit of particle inside Cmos;
 - InCmosX[InCmosTrackN]: X position of hit inside Cmos [mm];
 - InCmosY[InCmosTrackN]: Y position of hit inside Cmos [mm];
 - InCmosZ[InCmosTrackN]: Z position of hit inside Cmos [mm];